NCAR/DART/observations/obs_converters/even_sphere/README.rst

 It is frequently useful to generate a series of synthetic observations located at roughly evenly-distributed locations [1]_ on a sphere.

-There are two methods provided here.
-One is a Matlab script and the standard DART observation generation utilities.
-The other is a stand-alone Fortran program.
-See the second-to-last section in this file for the Fortran program information.
+There are three methods described here.

+1. A Matlab script and the standard DART observation generation utilities.
+2. A csh script with all the parts of 1.
+(Not available for all models).
+3. A stand-alone `Fortran`_ program.

+The Fortran program does not generate the nice plots that the Matlab process does, but it may be faster and easier to automate for generating a large number of obs.

 Matlab Scripts Plus Standard DART Observation Executables